-This engaging online course provides an introduction to the key principles and practices of Narrative Therapy and Community Work.
-It is delivered by leading Narrative practitioner and academic Dr David Denborough, co-Director of the Dulwich Centre and co-ordinator of the Master of Narrative Therapy at the University of Melbourne.
+This engaging online course introduces the key principles and practices of Narrative Therapy and Community Work.
+It is delivered by leading Narrative practitioner and academic Dr. David Denborough, co-Director of the Dulwich Centre and co-ordinator of the Master of Narrative Therapy at the University of Melbourne.
 Topics include:

 - An introduction to the histories of these approaches